 A converter is a mechanism that you use to fill the reservoir with ink, and the Lamy Safari has a piston converter.
 When you have the nib of the pen dipped into a bottle of ink, you twist a part of the pen (the piston converter) to pull the ink into the reservoir.
 It works much like a syringe, but instead of pulling straight back, you create a vacuum by twisting the piston.
 I’ve used other types of converters, and the piston converter is by far one of the easiest and most user-friendly ways to refill your fountain pen.
 Of course, if you’d rather not fuss with all of that, you can simply use premade ink cartridges.
 But if you’re interested in collecting a few bottles of different colored ink, the piston converter is a big plus for the Lamy Safari.

 The body of the Lamy Safari is not perfectly round, which is a bit unusual for pens.
-It actually has two flat sides and two curved sides, creating an interesting way to grip the pen.
+It actually has two flat sides and two curved sides, giving an ergonomic grip to the pen.
+Because the shape makes holding the Lamy Safari so comfortable, it makes it one of the best pens for note taking.
 It’s not necessarily a huge selling point, but I rather like the way it feels and looks in my hand.

 Modern and Elegant

 Fountain pens, being a bit old-fashioned in their construction, can look a bit like they belong in the wooden drawer of a dusty old lawyer in a powdered wig.
-The Lamy Safari fountain pen is designed to look sleek, modern, and sexy — with excellent results, I might add.
+With its matte case and metal clip, the Lamy Safari fountain pen is designed to look sleek, modern, and sexy — with excellent results, I might add.

 One thing I absolutely love about the Lamy Safari fountain pen is that it gives you a window to the ink reservoir.
 Not only does this look very cool, but it allows you to know how much ink remains before you need to refill it.